-Students are required to have completed at least three levels (to the end of third year) of a non-native East Asian language by the time the M.A. degree is awarded.
-All regular track students must take the non-native East Asian language of their choice during each term they are enrolled in the program-that is, at least 4 of the 16 required courses must be language courses.
+Students are required to have completed at least three levels (to the end of third year) of a non-native East Asian language by the time the MA degree is awarded.
+All regular track students must take the non-native East Asian language of their choice during each term they are enrolled in the program.
 All students should take a language placement exam as soon as possible upon admittance to the program.
 Many language courses fill to capacity so early testing will provide the best opportunity to enroll in the appropriate course.
-Beginning and intermediate students are very strongly urged to take intensive language courses in the summer before their program starts and to continue language training through each subsequent summer when possible.
-Students should plan their language coursework in close consultation with their advisor and M.A. advisory committee members.
+Beginning and intermediate students are urged to take intensive language courses in the summer before their program starts and to continue language training through each subsequent summer when possible.
+Students should plan their language coursework in close consultation with their advisor and MA advisory committee members.